 A clogged oil filter can actually also cause high oil pressure if the oil pressure sensor is measuring the oil pressure before the oil filter.

-High oil pressure is far as bad as low oil pressure for the engine but it can still cause gaskets to leak oil for example.
-If you noticed that there are external oil leaks coming from the engine or the oil filter it may be caused by a bad oil filter.
+High oil pressure is far from being as bad as low oil pressure for the engine, but it can still cause significant problems.
+For example, gaskets might begin to leak oil.
+If you have noticed that there are external oil leaks coming from the engine or the oil filter, it may be caused by a bad oil filter.

-Most car models will also show the oil pressure warning light when the oil pressure is too high also, so if that light is showing on your dashboard it can also be showing because of too high oil pressure.
+Most car models will also show the oil pressure warning light when the oil pressure is too high, so keep in mind that you may be dealing with either too high or too low oil pressure when you see the oil pressure light.